 - Fill out the electronic intake questionnaire (PDF).
 The form only needs to be completed the first time you enroll.

-- Click the Submit button at the end of the form to send it to our program staff.
+- Submit the form to to our program staff via email, fax or email.

 - Program staff will schedule a meeting with the participant (and guardian, caregiver or others, as needed) to talk in depth, suggest classes and complete the sign-up process.